LorenzoBaggi/book-vault/readMe.md

 - *Quant Job Interview Questions and Answers* – Mark Joshi
 - *Interest Rate Modelling in the Multi-Curve Framework* – Marc Henrard
 - *Stochastic Modelling of Electricity and Related Markets* – Fred E. Benth
 - *Credit Models and the Crisis: A Journey into CDOs, Copulas, Correlations and Dynamic Models* – Damiano Brigo *(still reading)*
+- *The Elements of Quantitative Investing* - Giuseppe A. Paleologo

 ---